SuldAn4/SuldAn4/README.md

-- 👋 Asalamu Aleykum, I’m @SuldAn
+- 👋 Asalamu Aleykum, I’m @SuldAn Pashir

 - 👀 I’m interested in Women and sports

-- 🌱 I’m currently learning IT, Computer Science and Forex Trading
+- 🌱 I’m currently web developer, cyber security and Forex Trading

 - 📫 How to reach me ... ..........@.....com

 <!---